dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

             1. If `l > 0` then the match fails.

             *An empty map pattern can match only empty maps.
-Note that this treats a misbehaving map whose `length` is negative as an empty map.
+Note that this treats a misbehaving map whose `length` is negative as an empty map.*
-            This is important so that a set of map patterns that is clearly exhaustive over well-behaving maps will also cover a misbehaving one.*

         *These match failures become runtime exceptions if the map pattern is in an irrefutable context.*